lanl/cdss/apply.md

 Los Alamos National Laboratory offers very competitive compensation:

 * 10 week salary of $9-12K (based on education and experience)
-* Paid relocation costs

 ## Applications

-Please use the [this form](https://docs.google.com/forms/d/1iHf3ajNonnP8CmAJvW8vlhStfnL_A3Pv8tWmn6gIPjI/) and include your C.V. and a cover letter describing your research interests.
+Please use the [this form](https://docs.google.com/forms/d/e/1FAIpQLScRms45IMB43gY9odoSgshoTzIe4jZsQCqJBolsZ87IU3aY9Q/viewform) and include your C.V. and a cover letter describing your research interests.